 Decor of Choice

-Use the top cake platter that has the label attached to it, and trace it with a permanent marker.
-This will be your first layer.
+Use the top cake platter and trace it with a permanent marker to make your first layer.
 Use a box knife to cut out the circle.

-Take card stock or construction paper and cut strips which are the same height as a dollar bill.
-You may need multiple strips in order to make a circle.
-You will need three of these – one for each platter you cut out above.
+Take card stock or construction paper and cut strips that are the same height as a dollar bill.
+This will be the “cake” that sits on top of the platter.

-Tape the strips together until you are able to form a circle, which should be slightly smaller than your cake platter circle (which will sit on top of your paper circle.
-Use your hot glue gun and put flue all around the bottom edge of the paper circle you made.
+Tape the strips together until you can form a circle, which should be slightly smaller than your cake platter circle.
+Use your hot glue gun and put glue all around the bottom edge of the paper circle you made.
+It should look something like this:

-Once you do that, glue all around the top edge of the paper circle, and gently press the cut out cake platter on top.
-The finished portion so far should look like the above picture.
-Repeat those steps for the last and smallest layer that will complete your cake.
+Once you do that, glue all around the top edge of the paper circle and gently press the cutout cake platter on top.
+Repeat these steps for the second layer so that you will have a two-tiered cake.

 Roll your dollar bills.
-Keep in mind that the tighter the roll, the more money you will spend on your cake! 😉 I used loose rolls so I could make sure I just used the $40 I intended to.
+Keep in mind that the tighter the roll, the more money you will spend on your cake! 😉 I used rolled mine a bit more loose so I could make sure I just used the $40 I intended, but you can increase the value of each bill if your budget allows.

-Roll the dollar bill evenly, and place a small piece of tape to secure the roll.
+Roll the dollar bill evenly, and place a small piece of tape or rubber band to secure the roll.
 Un-taping all of these will teach the gift giver the value of a hard-earned dollar – haha!
-(Pro-tip: Use about an inch of tape for each piece, and tear off the piece of tape before rolling each bill – it will be much easier.)
+(Pro-tip: Use about an inch of tape for each bill.
+I also recommend you have all tape torn and ready to use before rolling each bill – it will be much easier.)

-Forty ones takes a long time to roll and tape.
+Forty, one dollar bills take a long time to roll and tape.
 Well, not very long, but it sure felt like it!
-But, I weathered through, and this is my final product.
+But I weathered through, and this is my final product.
 Now you’re ready to start attaching them to the cake.

-Once you’re finished, use the party streamer to wrap around each layer.
-Pull the paper just a bit before you tape it together, to help it secure the money even better.
+Then, use the party streamer to wrap around each layer.
+Pull the paper just a bit before you tape it together to help it secure the money even better.
 (The recipient of this cake was amazed that he could turn it completely upside down and none of the money or decor would fall off!)

 Add whatever decor you find that works for your occasion.
-If you plan on making one for graduation (as I did here), you will start finding those supplies at stores around mid-April.
-I was able to pick up the streamers and topper for around $1 each.
-The other items I used ran between $1 – $1.50.
-So, for less than $5, I was able to find all of the decorations to create my cake!!
+If you plan on making one for graduation (as I did here), you can find these in most stores for $1 – $5 each.

 That’s it!
 That is all it takes to make your very own money cake.
 Best of all, you can make it for anyone you want – at any time!